Cloudera Machine Learning Architecture

-Once a CML workspace is provisioned, you can start using Cloudera Machine Learning (CML) for your end-to-end Machine Learning workflow.
+Once a Cloudera Machine Learning Workspace is provisioned, you can start using Cloudera Machine Learning for your end-to-end Machine Learning workflow.

 Web tier